Kansas USA Travel Guide

 Limited services, a car is needed for most activities.

 Tourist areas in Kansas City are generally safe.
-Practice standard urban precautions, remaining aware of surroundings.
+Practice the usual precautions for a city, remaining aware of surroundings.

 Wichita is generally safe.
-Old Town can be lively on weekends, yet maintains a friendly vibe.
+Old Town can be lively on weekends, yet preserves a friendly vibe.

-Close to the State Capitol and Brown v.
+Close to the The Seat of the state government and Brown v.
 Board of Education National Historic Site, with historic hotels and emerging dining.

-This area offers modern hotels, chain restaurants, and shopping centers, convenient for highway access.
+This the area offers modern hotels, chain restaurants, and shopping centers, convenient for highway access.

 Topeka is generally safe and less bustling than larger cities.